niaskywalk/stats-preview-card-component/README.md

 This is a simple stat card, so instead of just doing the card, I took the time to try some simple CSS3 properties I have not had time to use.

-Inside, you will find CSS Variables, flexbox and blend-mode.
+Inside, you will find CSS Variables, flexbox, transitions and blend-mode.

 Although I got this pretty darned close using the tools mentioned, I just could not get the coloring of the image correct.